-Part H: CHECKLIST FOR INTERNATIONAL STUDENT PRIOR TO DEPARTURE TO CANADA
+Part G: CHECKLIST FOR INTERNATIONAL STUDENT PRIOR TO DEPARTURE TO CANADA

-- Prepare your important documents, if your documents and records are in other languages than in ENGLISH or FRENCH, these documents must be accompanied by a notarized, official translation into English. - □ Valid Passport, MUST have at least six (6) months validly at the time of arrival - Canadian Immigration Papers Valid Student permit/ Visa and/or approval papers - Personal Certificates: Birth, adoption, guidance paper, Marital Status and/or other certificates/papers for - Medical Records immunization records, COVID-19 full vaccination proof; COVID-19 test result [you will be arranged to be tested again within 8 days of your arrival], Medical Insurance in Canada, Medical care provider's contact information - Identification Cards with Photo Citizenship Card, Permanent Resident Card, Valid Driver License/International Driver license [with valid Driving insurance record, if you plan to drive in Canada] - Proof that you have enough money for tuition fees; living expenses for yourself and any family members who accompanying you to Canada.
+- 1. Prepare your important documents, if your documents and records are in other languages than in ENGLISH or FRENCH, these documents must be accompanied by a notarized, official translation into English. - □ Valid Passport, MUST have at least six (6) months validly at the time of arrival - Canadian Immigration Papers Valid Student permit/ Visa and/or approval papers - Personal Certificates: Birth, adoption, guidance paper, Marital Status and/or other certificates/papers for - Medical Records immunization records, COVID-19 test result [you will be arranged to be tested again within 4 5 days of your arrival], Medical Insurance in Canada, Medical care provider's contact information - Identification Cards with Photo Citizenship Card, Permanent Resident Card, Valid Driver License/International Driver license [with valid Driving insurance record, if you plan to drive in Canada] - Proof that you have enough money for tuition fees; living expenses for yourself and any family members who accompanying you to Canada.
 Proof such as funds in your bank accounts and/or funds you travel with.
 However, if you are travelling with any currencies and/or monetary instruments valued more than CAN\$10,000, you must declare for custom clearing.
-Monetary instruments include, but not limited to any types of cheques, traveler's cheques, bank drafts, money orders, bonds, stocks. - your family ties' relationship and information you may have: Names of the family in Canada, addresses, contact information. - □ School's Acceptance letter. - Address(es) in Canada [including the temporary address you will be resided during the MANDATORY 3-day quarantine period that is arranged by the School]. - School's Entry letter outlining the details of your Arrival arrangements, quarantine accommodation information. - Attend the School's virtual orientation and Infection Prevention and Control (IPAC) Online Learning (according to Ontario Public health protocols and guidelines - Download the ArriveCAN App.
-48 hours before arriving in Canada; provide mandatory information. - Pack your necessities, make sure you have what you need and aware of what you need to declare for Canadian customs and what you cannot bring to Canada. - Reminder upon arrival to Canada; Every person entering Canada shall, immediately after entering, present themselves to a screening officer at the nearest entry point before meeting with the Institutes representative. - Complete this Application form; you and your family members travelling with you MUST sign the attestation section and submit it 8-week prior to your departure date to Canada
+Monetary instruments include, but not limited to any types of cheques, traveler's cheques, bank drafts, money orders, bonds, stocks. - your family ties' relationship and information you may have: Names of the family in Canada, addresses, contact information. - □ School's Acceptance letter. - Address(es) in Canada [including the temporary address you will be resided during the MANDATORY 14day quarantine period. - School's Entry letter outlining the details of your Arrival arrangements, quarantine accommodation information. - Attend the School's virtual orientation and Infection Prevention and Control (IPAC) Online Learning (according to Ontario Public health protocols and guidelines - Download the ArriveCAN App.
+48 hours before arriving in Canada; provide mandatory information. - Pack your necessities, make sure you have what you need and aware of what you need to declare for Canadian customs and what you cannot bring to Canada.